antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

 #.
 Xilinx Microprocessor Debugger (XMD) is required to connect with Zynq chip via JTAG.
 If you do not plan do load or debug software this way you do not need this tool.

 #.
 Bootgen is required for preparing bootable image for Zynq chip.
+If you do not plan to change default bootloader you do not need this tool.

 TODO: WRITE ABOUT OPENOCD!!!!

 If any of above mentioned cases applies to your project you need to download and install Xilinx ISE Design Suite from http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools.html.
 As installation type select "Embedded edition".
 Note that this software isn't free and needs extra licensing.

 .. rubric::  ARM toolchain

 Xilinx tools comes with 'arm-xilinx-eabi-' and 'arm-xilinx-linux-' toolchains.
 Both of them can be used in next steps.
 If you do not need or don't want to use Xilinx tools any other Arm toolchain (e.g. CodeSourcery lite edition available here: http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench/editions/lite-edition/) can also be used in the next steps.

 .. rubric:: U-Boot tools